We welcome John Woods as a guest blogger to SabbaticalHomes.com.

 • Just as you will be keen to explore the house and the area, so will he.
 Let him sniff around and find a spot to curl up and take a nap in.
 Most of all, be patient.
 Reward and praise as you are going through the door as above, play and just take some time out of what may be a chaotic day of travel and getting settled.

 Visit your veterinarian to make sure your dog is up to date on all his shots, paying special attention to the duration of his rabies shot.
-Ask your vet if you have any concerns about your dog traveling.
-Have any regular medications filled.
+Ask your vet if you have any concerns about your dog traveling and make sure to have any regular medications filled.

 If you’ll be flying to your destination, make sure to reserve plane tickets for a flight that is specifically designated for pets.
 If your dog will be in the cabin with you, ensure he is in an airline-compliant carrier.
 If the airline requires that your dog travel in cargo, start crate training earlier rather than later and confirm that the type of crate you are using is approved by the airline for travel.